 \section{Conclusion and Outlook}

-To summarize, we study the phase diagram of the extended anisotropic Ising model in the triangular lattice with the transverse field.
-We find the quantum phase with incommensurate order when considering the spatial anisotropy, which can be explained in terms of quantum topological defect -- domain wall excitations.
-The DW density and structure factor indirectly support the existence of DW.
-On the other hand, the low-lying modes in the incommensurate phase's spectrum directly demonstrate that: (i) the dynamics inside DW can be described with spin-$1/2$ XY model and (ii) the multi-DWs can be taken as many spinless fermions with long-range interactions.
+To summarize, we study the extended TFIM on a triangular lattice with spatial exchange anisotropy and NNN interactions.
+We find that an incommensurate order emerges in presence of the spatial anisotropy, which can be well understood in terms of quantum strings.
 The phase transition between the incommensurate phase and the stripe phase is found to be continuous.
-Then, we check the influence of the NNN interaction and find the phase transition changes into first order in the antiferromagnetic side.
-The related quantum tricritical point is approximately at no NNN interaction point $J'=0$.
-To figure out its origin, we propose a new ansatz of the effective inter-DW interaction with form $\frac{B}{r^{\alpha}}-\frac{C}{r^{\gamma}}$.
-After fitting with the numerical results, we obtain the power exponents are $\alpha=7.5(1)$ and $\gamma=2.7(3)$, and the leading order approximation is good enough for explaining such exotic quantum tricriticality.
-Last, we revisit the isotropic case with NNN interaction, which is the most experimentally relevant region.
-Our simulation also supports the first order clock--stripe phase transitions the same as recent numerical conclusion \cite{wei_2020}.
-In comparison, basing on our analysis of different modes in the strongly correlated region $h\ll J$, we regard the so-called ``roton'' mode as contributed by both low-lying DW mode and high-lying vortex mode which violates the triangle rule.
+Then, we check the influence of the NNN interaction $J'$ and find the phase transition remains continuous when $J'<0$ and becomes first order when $J'>0$.
+There exists a quantum tricritical point separating these two regions approximately at zero NNN interaction point $J'=0$.
+To figure out the mechanism, we propose a new ansatz of the effective inter-string interaction with form $\frac{B}{r^{\alpha}}-\frac{C}{r^{\gamma}}$, where $r$ is the distance between two nearby strings.
+By fitting with the numerical results, we obtain the power exponents are $\alpha=7.5(1)$ and $\gamma=2.7(3)$, and the leading order approximation is good enough for explaining such exotic quantum tricriticality.
+Last, we revisit the isotropic case with NNN interaction, and find the clock state can also be understood via quantum strings.